Optimal Space-Depth Trade-Off of CNOT Circuits in Quantum Logic Synthesis: Conclusion and Open Questions

 \section{Conclusion and Open Questions}

-In this paper, we design efficient algorithms for parallelizing CNOT circuits with or without ancillae.
-We further present low bounds showing that the space-depth trade-off of our constructions is asymptotically tight.
-To be more relevant to real-world usage, we also give a simpler algorithm (see \prop{prop:CNOT4nAdd6} in \app{app:simple}) for parallelizing any $n$-qubit CNOT circuit to depth $\leq4n$ without ancillae, which --- though not aysmptotically optimal --- could be useful for small-size circuits without worrying about the large overhead hidden in the big-O notation.
-In addition, we present strong evidences that CNOT-circuit optimization, both for size and depth, could be intractable: (1) we prove that constructing equivalent CNOT-circuit with minimum depth (or size) under specified topologically-constrained qubit structure is $\NP$-hard to approximate within any constant factor.
-(2) we show that the local size-minimization of CNOT circuits resists any efficient constant-ratio approximation as well.
+In this paper, we present efficient constructions for parallelizing CNOT circuits with or without ancillae, and provide information-theoretical lower bounds demonstrating that the space-depth trade-off of our constructions is asymptotically tight.
+In addition, we present strong evidences that CNOT-circuit optimization, both for size and depth, could be intractable: \begin{itemize} \item We prove that constructing equivalent CNOT-circuit with minimum depth (or size) under specified topologically-constrained qubit structure is $\NP$-hard to approximate within any constant factor. \item We show that the size-minimization of sub-circuits of CNOT circuits resists any efficient constant-ratio approximation as well. \end{itemize}